- US Online Poker

 Compromises tend to be complicated, so the agreement covers a lot of ground.

 For sports betting, both sides will get what they want.
-The tribes will each get to open a sportsbook at their retail casino, to provide market access to online sports betting operators in return for a cut of revenue, and potentially to launch their own online brands.
+The tribes will each get to open a sportsbook at their retail casino and to provide market access to online sports betting operators in return for a cut of revenue.
 The state will get to have up to 15 retail sportsbooks, operated by the lottery.
 Some of these locations can be licensed to Sportech, the company operates the state’s off-track betting parlors (OTBs).
 This should avert any potential opposition from that side.

 The tribes and OTBs would pay a tax rate of 13.75% on sports betting, while the online casinos would pay 20%.
 Both of these are a little on the high side compared to most other states with the full slate of modern gambling options, but not extortionate.